sunillp/sheep-memcached/README.md

 SHEEP advantages:

-1. Client consolidation/Cost Reduction (with same amount of hardware we can get higher performance or with less amount of hardware we can get same performance).
-2. Sustained high performance at peak loads.
+1. Sustained high performance at peak loads.
 SHEEP is virtually unaffected by peak loads as it ensures that very less data flow over network from storage server to client thereby avoiding network saturation.
+2. Client consolidation/Cost Reduction: We can get good/same performance (TPT and latency) by using less number of clients => cost saving.
+Or get higher performance (3X to 7X) with existing number of clients Or can convert some of the clients into server and increase the cache.

 We have made enhancements proposed in SHEEP in memcached.
 This is done because of following reason:
 -	Memcached is stable, popular, tried & tested and used in many mission critical applications.
 It supports almost all required features like persistence, replication, data re-placement policy, concurrency control (CAS), efficient use of memory etc.